-procedure(arg1, arg2, ...) procedure(arg1, arg2, ...)/m
+procedure(arg1,arg2,...)

+procedure(arg1,arg2,...)/m

 Execute the named procedure with the given arguments.
 Arguments can be integer, character or string constants or names of variables accessible from the current procedure.
-The second form causes the value returned by the procedure to be printed according to format \underline{m} .
-If nc format is given, it defaults to 'd'.
+The second form causes the value returned by the procedure to be printed according to format m.
+If no format is given, it defaults to 'd'.